ying-tang/help-documentation/_drafts/Managing_block_storage.md

 ![Cinder architecture](Cinder_Architecture.png)

-Cinder supports multiple backends: its scheduler can locate the right volume types, with flexibility.
+For customers running [IBM Bluemix Private Cloud version 3.1.0](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Customer_3.1.0_Release_Notes/) and later, Cinder supports multiple backends: its scheduler can locate the right volume types, with flexibility.
 Cinder block storage is configured to use Ceph clusters, by default.

 ### How Ceph works with Bluemix Private Cloud